 The athletic fields will be on your right.
 Find the trailhead near the far right corner of the parking lot.
 It will look like this.

 As you enter the trail, you will see a large field and a sign for an off-leash dog area.
 This will follow the trailhead sign about dogs needing to be kept on leash.
 We may have jumped the gun.

 Continue on until the trail turns back towards the woods.
 As you follow the outside loop counterclockwise (are you keeping your eye on that moving GPS dot?
 Trust me, you don't want to lose track of that), you will quickly arrive at a boardwalk.
 This is actually a short spur that leads to someone's backyard.
-You don't need to take this boardwalk, but I did hide our Seek'em at the start of it, behind a tree on your left.
-You'll notice that our Seek'em has grown a third eye.
-My husband will always be changing things up, or else he'll be bored.
-Keeps things exciting.
+You don't need to take this boardwalk, but you can if you want to.

 Keep your eyes peeled for snakes!
 I did run into this little fella on a short section of aluminum boardwalk.
 I definitely jumped, but was able to snap a picture.
 Surprisingly, Romy did not share in my excitement.
 If it's not a squirrel, it doesn't exist.

 Carry on all the way until you reach a beautiful bridge across the marsh.
 I almost missed this, as I kept getting lured by the trails that crossed through the middle of this loop.
 Just continue following that GPS dot and staying to the right, on the outermost loop.